 Will the puppy ever spend time in a kennel situation?

-Throughout training, Canine Partners puppies always live in a home environment.
+Throughout training, Canine Partners puppies live in a home environment.

 Is it hard to let go of the puppy?